Wellness Exams (Puppies/Kittens to Seniors)

 - We also recommend the leptospirosis vaccine.
 Click here for more info on it.

 - Daycare and Boarding facilities can require additional vaccines.
 Such as a negative Fecal, Bordetella, and CIV(Canine Influenza).
 Please check with your daycare/boarding facility for their requirements

 - Cats: FVRCP (feline viral rhinotracheitis, calicivirus and panleukopenia/FEL distemper) & Rabies

-An average visit can cost anywhere from $50-$200.
+An average visit can cost anywhere from $52-$200.
 It all depends on what your pet’s needs are.
-Nothing will be performed on your pet without your ok.
+Nothing will be performed on your pet with out your ok.
 Upon request an estimate can be provided on pricing before any and all procedures.